Job Details

 Minimum Qualifications

-• Minimum 2 years full-time or 4 years part-time recent teaching experience (teaching
+• Minimum 2 years full-time or 4 years part-time recent teaching experience (Note: teaching experience can include leading training and teaching skill-based techniques)

 Position Grade Salary Range $73911 to $118558 Annual Salary